ibm-cloud-docs/openwhisk/actions_web.md

     ```
     {: pre}

-  **Example result**

-  This example web action redirects your browser to the [{{site.data.keyword.openwhisk_short}} dashboard](https://cloud.ibm.com/openwhisk/){: external}.

 ### Setting cookies by using a web action
 {: #multiple_cookie}
-You might use this feature in a web application to store a JSON web token as a session cookie after a successful login.
+You might use this feature in a web application to store a JSON Web Token as a session cookie after a successful login.
+{: shortdesc}

 To create a web action that sets multiple cookies: